Soawii/Fast-FizzBuzz/README.md

 Example of this representation: 122\nFizz\n124\n -> {1, 0, -'2', -'\n', -'F', -'i', -'z', -'z', -'\n', 1, 0, -'4', -'\n' ...}

 We will store one __m256i (let's call it number) with the tens-billions (we hard-code least significant digit into the string so that we don't have to increment it so often) digits of the number (represented in 246 format), another __m256i (ascii_number) that is equal to the (__m256i number) with each byte decreased by 198 so that 246 turns into 48 (which is ascii value of '0'), 247 into 49 (which is '1') etc.
-This representation makes it possible for us to do the following:
-1. shuffle (__m256i ascii_number) by this string (or _mm256_shuffle_epi8(ascii_number, *this string*)).
+This representation makes it possible for us to do the following: shuffle (__m256i ascii_number) by this string (or _mm256_shuffle_epi8(ascii_number, *this string*)).
 This makes our string to become 0 at places with negative values (because their most significant bit is 1), and at other places it will replace the indexes with the values in ascii_number.
 Example: 122\nFizz\n124\n -> {1, 0, -'2', -'\n', -'F', -'i', -'z', -'z', -'\n', 1, 0, -'4', -'\n' ...} -> {'1', '2', 0, 0, 0, 0, 0, 0, 0, '1', '2', 0, 0 ...}

 So now we have a string with ten->billions digits being in place, and to produce another chars the only thing we have to do is substruct the original string from the produced one (byte by byte).
 So : {'1', '2', 0, 0, 0, 0, 0, 0, 0, '1', '2', 0, 0 ...} - {1, 0, -'2', -'\n', -'F', -'i', -'z', -'z', -'\n', 1, 0, -'4', -'\n' ...} = {'0', '2', '2', '\n', 'F', 'i', 'z', 'z', '\n', '0', '2', '4', '\n' ...}.
 Now we have a little problem, we can see that hundrends-digit is incorrect since it gets decreased by 1, and all digits after (thousands->billions) will also be incorrect because of that.
 We can fix this by changing the previously-mentioned 198 offset, now we want it to be 1 bigger for each more significant digit so that out operations lead to the correct result.
 This will lead to out ascii-number being bigger by 1 in hundrends-digit, bigger by 2 in thousands-digit, bigger by 3 in tens-thousands-digit etc.
 So now if we take the previous example it would now wark like this:
 1. (do the shuffle) {1, 0, -'2', -'\n', -'F', -'i', -'z', -'z', -'\n', 1, 0, -'4', -'\n' ...} -> {'2', '2', 0, 0, 0, 0, 0, 0, 0, '2', '2', 0, 0 ...} (hundreds-digit ascii value is biffer by 1)
 2. (substract byte-by-byte) {'2', '2', 0, 0, 0, 0, 0, 0, 0, '2', '2', 0, 0 ...} ->  {'1', '2', '2', '\n', 'F', 'i', 'z', 'z', '\n', '1', '2', '4', '\n' ...}.
 And now we have the correct output!

 We will have to store this in array of __m256i (so each index holds 32 bytes).
 We will have to change the number each 10 lines, so some indexes must be smaller then 32 bytes so that we can increase the number after outputting the index and then go onto the next one.
-So our whole program loop now lookds like this:
+So our whole program now looks like this:
 1. print first 10 lines
 2. go from digits 2 to 9 (including)
 3. generate the __m256i array for our current digit, generate the bytecode so that we know what to do